Categories

 I turned to tell Maddie, “There are about fifty people here.”

-In church (or any related situation) when asked for a moment of silence, it consisted of me asking God to bless my family, my friends, and my friend’s families.
-That fills about fifteen seconds, and the last forty-five seconds is me thinking of things I need to do later that day.
+In church or any related situation, when asked for a moment of silence, it consisted of me asking God to bless my family, my friends, and my friends’ families.
+That fills about fifteen seconds, and the last forty-five seconds were me thinking of things I needed to do later that day.

 Silence is not my friend.
 Two seconds after I come home, I turn on the TV just for background noise.